Last Round Arthurs: Light novels

 The light novels are written by Taro Hitsuji and illustrated by Kiyotaka Haimura.
 Fujimi Shobo published the first volume under their Fujimi Fantasia Bunko imprint on July 20, 2018.
 The series ended in its fifth volume, which was released on January 18, 2020.

 At Anime NYC 2018, Yen Press announced they licensed the series for English publication.

-Volume list
+Volumes

 Manga

-A manga adaptation, illustrated by Yuzuriha, started serialization in Kadokawa Shoten's Monthly Young Ace on January 4, 2019.
-The series concluded in Monthly Young Ace on May 2, 2020.
+A manga adaptation, illustrated by Yuzuriha, started serialization in Kadokawa Shoten's Young Ace on January 4, 2019.
+The series concluded in Young Ace on May 2, 2020.
 The individual chapters were collected into two tankōbon volumes.

 In March 2020, Yen Press announced they would also publish the manga in English.